Medieval Market Town - From 1100 to 1836

 The manor of Rugby was treated as being worth a half of a knight's fee.
 It was part of the Earl of Warwick's lands from before 1086 to around 1500.
 In 1086 the manor was held from the Earl by Edwulf and his family remained Lords of the Manor until about 1310.
 The line included the two Henry de Rokebys who probably developed the market.
 The first Henry also split up the manor by leaving 200 acres of the fields to Pipewell Abbey and this land remained separate until 1720.

 When the granddaughter of the second Henry de Rokeby married, the tenancy of the manor was passed to the Gobaud family as part of the dowry.
 They obtained the right of frankpledge in 1327 before selling the tenancy to the Earl of Stafford in 1349.

 The manor was passed between various members of the Stafford family.
 In 1421 it was given to a nephew, the son of the Duke of Buckingham.
 The Buckingham branch of the Staffords got into trouble with the law and forfeited their lands to the crown around 1500.
 They lost all interest in the manor of Rugby when the third duke was executed in 1521.

 The crown then granted the manor to Sir Gilbert Talboys and by 1556 it had passed by marriage settlement to Ambrose Dudley, later Earl of Warwick.
 However in 1560 he sold the rights to the Wyrley family

 Rugby did not have a priest in 1086.
 The church at Clifton-upon-Dunsmore served as the mother church for quite a large area.
-A chapel of ease had been built by 1140 and the names of a Deacon is known from 1220.
+A chapel of ease had been built for the Manor of Rugby by 1140 and Simon the Deacon was known to be the priest in charge in 1220.
 Rugby probably became an independent parish about this time.